mahmudft/Node-Restfull-API/Readme.md

 |/goods/:id  | DELETE | send id of an item and it will be removed

 ## Docker Guide
+It is supposed to work in docker env ,If u want it run without docker , then change mongodb url
 ```
 docker-compose up
 ```